-If you’ve got a WordPress site with lots of valuable content, you might want to provide a search box on your site that enables your visitors to look for what they want.
-To get insights into what your website visitors are looking for, you need to enable site search tracking in Google Analytics.
+If you’ve got a WordPress site with lots of valuable content, you might want to provide a search box on your site.
+It helps your visitors to find the content they want easily and improves user experience.

-A few benefits of enabling site search tracking in Google Analytics are:
+A few benefits of enabling Google Analytics 4 site search tracking are:

-- Optimize the user experience of your website by restructuring your content on your site.
+- Optimize the user experience of your website by making often-searched content easier to find or featured

 How to Track Site Search in WordPress

-Sign in to Google Analytics account and choose the site in which you’d like to enable search tracking.
+To start, sign in to your Google Analytics account and choose the site in which you’d like to enable search tracking.

 How to Find Site Search Terms Data in Google Analytics

-We hope this article helped you set up site search tracking on your WordPress site.
+We hope this article helped you set up Google Analytics site search tracking on your WordPress site.

 You might also want to check out How to Track Link Clicks in Google Analytics 4 and WordPress.